 Netflix’s ‘Monsters: The Lyle and Erik Menendez Story’ presents the shocking case of two brothers murdering their parents in their house.
 The nine-episode season delves into all possible angles of the case to present different sides of the story.
-A major point in the Menendez brothers’ defense emerges with the allegation their father, Jose Menendez, had sexually abused them.
+A major point in the Menendez brothers’ defense emerges with the allegation that their father, Jose Menendez, had sexually abused them.
 They mention one incident as a critical point when they knew they needed to escape their parents.
 In the show, and in the brothers’ version of events, this happens during an argument where Kitty rips off Lyle’s hair, which turns out to be fake.
 It is quite a shocking scene, but it is true.

 Lyle Menendez’s Hair Loss Problem at an Early Age Made Him Opt for a Toupee

 There aren’t a lot of times that we see Lyle Menendez without his fake hair in the show, which is why, when it does happen, the effect is quite unexpected.
 In bringing Lyle Menendez to the Netflix screen, actor Nicholas Chavez didn’t have to shave his own head.
 Because there are very few scenes that focus on the question of the toupee, Chavez got by with prosthetics and makeup.
 The rest of the time, he got to keep his hair.
-The incident with Kitty ripping out the toupee from Lyle’s head is borrowed by the show from Robert Rand’s book ‘The Menendez Murders,’ which also serves as a source material for the series.
+The incident with Kitty ripping out the toupee from Lyle’s head is borrowed by the show from Robert Rand’s book ‘The Menendez Murders,’ which also serves as one of the source materials for the series.
 In it, Rand describes Kitty screaming and flailing “with clenched fists at her son” during the argument, which ended with the “savage scalping” of Lyle’s toupee.
 Rand noted that usually Lyle would go easy on the fake hair and use solvents to carefully remove it.
 In comparison, his mother’s action was rather violent, and he was in “immense pain” because of it.

 Lyle Menendez was Very Particular About His Toupees